Table of Contents

 - What Is the Hardest Breed to Train?

-Unfortunately, if you don't find a pet that fits your lifestyle, you may end up in an unhappy relationship.
+If you don't find a pet that fits your lifestyle, you may end up in an unhappy relationship (and you don't want that, do you?)

 - What science has to say about dog trainability & aggression

-- The importance of training and learning your dog's personality
+- Tips on training and learning your dog's personality

 1. Skye Terrier